hugessen/LazSoc-1.0/readme.md

 - [ ] Discount card page
 - [ ] Make LazSoc subscription mandatory
 - [ ] Cut off date for 'past' tab, i.e. show only the past 2 weeks (Do this on the API side)
+- [ ] Add in checks to make sure that if they're in the preferences selector or initial launch tab, we notify them when they do stuff like leave the page when they change stuff and didn't save, or if they don't select anything, etc.

 # Suggestions to consider